 TGbe editor: Change the following paragraph (from 802.11ax D8.0 ) as follows:

 The MAC functional description is presented in this clause.
-The architecture of the MAC sublayer, including the distributed coordination function (DCF), the hybrid coordination function (HCF), the mesh coordination function (MCF), the triggered UL access (TUA), and their coexistence in an IEEE 802.11 LAN are introduced in 10.2 (MAC architecture).
-These functions are expanded on in 10.3 (DCF), 10.23 (HCF), and 10.24 (Mesh coordination function (MCF)), and 26.2 (HE channel access).
+The architecture of the MAC sublayer, including the distributed coordination function (DCF), the hybrid coordination function (HCF), the mesh coordination function (MCF), the triggered UL access (TUA), the synchronized multi-link access (SMLA), and their coexistence in an IEEE 802.11 LAN are introduced in 10.2 (MAC architecture).
+These functions are expanded on in 10.3 (DCF), 10.23 (HCF), and 10.24 (Mesh coordination function (MCF)), 26.2 (HE channel access), and 35.3.13.6 (Start time sync PPDUs medium access).
 Fragmentation and defragmentation are defined in 10.4 (MSDU, A-MSDU, and MMPDU fragmentation) and 10.5 (MSDU, A-MSDU, and MMPDU defragmentation).
 Multirate support is addressed in 10.6 (Multirate support).
 A number of additional restrictions to limit the cases in which MSDUs are reordered or discarded are described in 10.7 (MSDU transmission restrictions).
 Operation across regulatory domains is defined in 10.22 (Operation across regulatory domains).
 The block ack mechanism is described in 10.25 (Block acknowledgment (block ack)).
 The No Ack mechanism is described in 10.26 (No Acknowledgment (No Ack)).
 The protection mechanism is described in 10.27 (Protection mechanisms).
 Rules for processing MAC frames are described in 10.28 (MAC frame processing).

 10.2 MAC architecture